JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Fall.md

 by _Peter Laurence_, Armonk, NY

 It was in 1902 that William James first published the classic series of lectures that described his studies of religious experience.
 James made it clear that he was interested only in first-hand religious experience, in contrast with religion that “has been made...by others, communicated...by tradition, determined to fixed forms by imitation, and retained by habit.”
 He felt that “It would profit us little to study this second-hand religious life.
 We must...search rather for the original experiences which were the pattern-setters to all this mass of suggested feeling and imitated conduct.”
-(William James, The Varieties of Religious Experience, New York: The Modern Library, 1936, p.8)
+(William James, _The Varieties of Religious Experience_, New York: The Modern Library, 1936, p.8)

 I draw attention to this distinction because there has been a surge in the desire by readers of _The Urantia Book_ to establish forms of expression that embody the potential for becoming yet one more religion made by others, communicated by tradition, determined to fixed forms by imitation, and retained by habit.
 I use the word “potential” in the hope that there may be ways of avoiding the pitfalls into which so many religious traditions have fallen, and in the brief space allotted I'd like to raise some issues to help focus the process of exploring those pitfalls.